Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 ---
 # AFL++ tutorial: How to crash Rescript parser

-This post is a tutorial of [AFL++](https://aflplus.plus/)[^aflpp], one of famous fuzzing tools which has detected dozens of software bugs.
+This post is a tutorial of [AFL++](https://aflplus.plus/)[^aflpp], one of the most famous fuzzing tools which has detected dozens of software bugs.
 In this post, we utilize this fuzzer to crash the [parser](https://github.com/rescript-lang/syntax) of [Rescript](https://rescript-lang.org/) compiler.
 Motivated by [this](https://forum.rescript-lang.org/t/compiler-testing-via-fuzzing/3306/3), implying there might be bugs which can be caught with primary fuzzing techniques, I started my first bug hunt hoping it would help this young language system to be more mature.

 ## Background

-This section explains basic concept of evolutionary fuzzing which is a mainstream of fuzzing technique.
+This section explains basic concept of evolutionary fuzzing which is a mainstream of fuzzing technique[^fuzzingsurvey].
 You can use AFL++ without reading this explanatory section, so if you don't mind how the fuzzer struggles with finding bug you can skip this and go to [Setup](#setup) directly.

 ![image](/assets/images/evolutionary_fuzzing.png)

 Above figure is a brief summary of evolutionary fuzzing.
 'Evolutionary' means, the fuzzer evolves by updating input corpus so that it can start another iteration based on known, effective start point.
 An input is regarded as useful if it found a new coverage, and added to input corpus.
 Many state-of-the-art fuzzers including [AFL](https://lcamtuf.coredump.cx/afl/) and [LibFuzer](https://llvm.org/docs/LibFuzzer.html) have adopted this strategy.
-For each interation in Figure 1,
+For each interation in above figure,

 1. Fuzzing starts with user provided inputs, which comply with proper input type of PUT(program under test).
 In our case, they should be Rescript source files.
 2. Select one input from input corpus, and randomly mutate in byte-level.